jhyman2/ramatrix/README.md

 # Ramatrix (React Availability Matrix)

 <h3>Dependencies</h3>
-You will need to have Node (6), Gulp, and Webpack installed on your system globally.
+You will need to have Node (6), Gulp, webpack, and webpack-dev-server installed on your system globally.
 After installing node, run the following:

 ```
-npm install -g gulp webpack
+npm install -g gulp webpack webpack-dev-server
 ```

-<h3>Compiling</h3>
+<h3>Compiling for development</h3>

-Simply run `npm install` and `gulp build` from the root of the project.
-This will compile client files into `/app/`.
+Simply run `npm install` and `gulp build-dev` from the root of the project.
+This will load webpack-dev-server on port 8080.

 <h3>Preview in a browser!</h3>
 ```
-open index.html
+localhost:8080
 ```

+<h3>Compiling for production</h3>

+Run `npm install` and `gulp build`.
+This will output the built JS and CSS into the `app` directory.

 <h2>Technologies/Libraries</h2>